 HNPCC can cause polyps in the colon, but not as many as FAP.
 Changes in any of one or more different genes can cause HNPCC.
 These changes also increase the risk of getting other cancers, including cancer of the endometrium, ovaries, stomach, urinary tract, small intestine, skin, brain, and liver.

-Having the gene change related to HNPCC does not mean you definitely will develop colon cancer, but it does increase your chances.
+Having the gene change related to HNPCC does not mean you definitely will develop colon cancer.
+But it does increase your chances of getting colon cancer at a younger age.
+And the cancer is more likely to grow faster.
 It also increases your chances of other cancers, so screening for endometrial or other cancers may be important.
 If a person has an HNPCC gene change, he or she has a 50% chance of passing this gene on to a child.

 If you have a very strong family history of colon cancer, you may want to have a blood test to look for changed genes.
-These features are common in families with HNPCC:
+These things are common in families with HNPCC:

 Testing is more useful when the family member who has colon cancer, FAP, or HNPCC also tests positive for the abnormal gene.
 If your relative who has the condition does not test positive, this means he or she does not have the changed gene.
 If your relative doesn't have the changed gene, most likely you don't either, so you would not need to be tested for this changed gene.
 But you would still have a high risk.
 This means you would need to be watched closely by your doctor and have careful screening.